splunk/public-o11y-docs/gdi/opentelemetry/install-windows.rst

 Once you have installed the package, you can perform these actions:

 * :ref:`use-navigators-imm`.
 * View logs and errors in the Windows Event Viewer.
-Search for "view logs and errors" on :new-page:`Microsof documentation site <https://docs.microsoft.com/en-us/>` for more information.
+Search for "view logs and errors" on :new-page:`Microsoft documentation site <https://docs.microsoft.com/en-us/>` for more information.
 * :ref:`apm`.